 4. Connect on Social Media

-3.96 billion people used social media in 2020— that’s more than half of the world’s population.
+4.62 billion people use social media — that’s more than half of the world’s population.
 It’s obvious that social media is one of the easiest ways to find success in digital marketing, because so many people use it.
 Once you identify your target audience and figure out where they spend their time online, meet them there.
 Be sure to focus your efforts on one platform at a time, especially if you’re just building your social presence.
 Start with the social media platform your clients are most active on.

-Once you know where your current and prospective clients are, here are some basic steps to setting up a basic social media marketing plan:
+Once you know where your current and prospective clients are, here are some basic steps to setting up a social media channel for marketing:

 - Write a bio.
 The biography on your social profile should contain a brief description of what your company does and essential information that your clients should know.
-Depending on the platform, you might want to include a link to your website (if it’s not included somewhere else), business hours or office location.
+Depending on the platform, you might want to include a link to your website (if it’s not included somewhere else), business hours, services provided, and office location.
 Make sure your bio is reflective of your company culture as well—have fun with it!

 - Follow your competition.
 One of the best ways to pinpoint what kind of content to post is to follow other businesses who you compete with.
 Look at what they’re posting, who is following them and who they are following.
 Take note of the hashtags they use, the content formats (videos or photos?) and how many people are interacting with their posts.
 If you see a profile that has 10,000 followers and only 10 likes on each photo, you probably don’t want to copy their techniques.

-But, most importantly, you should work on continually updating your existing website, social media and other marketing tools to make sure they stay up-to-date.
+But, most importantly, you should be continuously maintaining your existing website, social media and other marketing tools to make sure they stay up-to-date.
 You don’t have to tackle everything at once, but improving your strategy little by little will ultimately lead you to success in your financial planning business.

 If you need assistance designing your website, writing content or setting up a marketing plan, we’re here to help.